LyleScott/ls3.io-v2/content/posts/python_is_int.md

 date: 2019-11-24T14:42:00-05:00
 ---

 Say, you want to do some math with a variable.
 Math implies that the variable in the operation is a numerical value (we'll say in the typical case... don't mean tweet me...).
-Before doing math operations, you might want to sanity check the variavble so that your code will not blow up if the input is not numerical.
+Before doing math operations, you might want to sanity check the variable so that your code will not blow up if the input is not numerical.

 `isinstance` is a go-to for asking this _generally_.
 You just use it like `isinstance(some_variable, Type_Or_Class)` or to check a variable against multiple instance types you would just change the second argument to a tuple like `isinstance(some_variable, (Type_Or_Class1, Type_Or_Class2))`.